Freelancer Package Pricing Calculator

 The effective hourly earnings show your real hourly income, taking into account the costs of the project.
 This is particularly useful for selling fixed-price packages.
 You might have received what you thought was a fantastic project fee, but the effective hourly rate might tell a different story about whether the package you received actually met your income goals.

-Discount Limit Safe
+Safe Discount Limit

 Discounts can win customers, but unsafe discounts hurt profit.
 The safe discount limit tells you how much leeway you have before the package becomes risky.
 It’s useful when a client asks for a lower price, when you have a limited-time offer, or when you create starter packages for new buyers.